hanami/validations/README.md

 # Override the validation name
 validation_name :location_existance

-# Get the name of the attribute being validate
+# Get the name of the attribute being validated
 attribute_name

-# Get the namespace of the attribute being validate
+# Get the namespace of the attribute being validated
 namespace

 # Answer whether the attribute being validated is blank or not
 blank_value?

+# Answer whether any value is blank or not
+blank_value?(value_of 'address.street')

 # Answer whether a previous validation failed for the attribute being validated or not
 validation_failed_for? :size

 # Answer whether a previous validation failed for another attribute or not
 validation_failed_for? :size, on: 'address.street'

+# Answer whether a previous validation failed for the attribute being validated or not
+any_validation_failed?

+# Answer whether any previous validation failed for another attribute or not
+any_validation_failed? on: 'address.street'

 # Add a default error for the attribute being validated
 add_error